dts-hosting/arclight-generator/README.md

 - `styles.css` -> `./public/styles.css`

 The dev server will now be set to use this site's configuration.

+Note that when creating a new site, these files will be empty and must be configured for the site to come online.
+Refer to the [default configuration files](https://github.com/dts-hosting/arclight-generator/tree/main/config/sites/lyrasis) for an example.

 ## Running ArcLight locally